Cart 0 items: $0.00

 Get ready for grilling and cookout season with a selection of wines to enhance your summer entertaining.
 Who better to offer expert advice on wine pairings than Becky Kramer, the Winery Director of Kramer Vineyards and a seasoned grilling enthusiast?
 Let Becky guide you through her top picks for selecting wines that will take your barbecue experience to the next level.

-The Versatility of Dry Rosé, The Ultimate Goes-With-Everything Wine
+The Versatility of Dry Rosé: The Ultimate Goes-With-Everything Wine

 Elevate your barbecue with the versatile pairing power of dry rosé.
 This refreshing wine effortlessly enhances the flavors of succulent shellfish, juicy ribs, classic sausages, and more.
 Sip chilled rosé as the aroma of sizzling grills fills the air, intensifying the pleasure of every bite.
 Its bright acidity and fruity notes create a match made in barbecue heaven.

 “Always have plenty of chilled sparkling wine and rosé on hand.
 They’re some of the most food-friendly wines out there!
 The combination of refreshing, bright acidity and fruity flavors really works with the savory smokiness of the grill.
-A dry rosé can pair with everything from shellfish to pulled pork sliders, ribs, burgers and sausages—even the potato salad.”
+A dry rosé can pair with everything from shellfish to pulled pork sliders, ribs, burgers, and sausages—even the potato salad.”

 From perfectly grilled burgers to savory sausages, dry rosé adds a delightful touch to charred flavors, turning each mouthful into pure bliss.
 Even classic barbecue side dishes like potato salad find a worthy companion in this wine, as its refreshing acidity cuts through the creaminess, adding elegance and brightness.
 And yes, even hot dogs—the iconic barbecue staple—find their perfect match in dry rosé, balancing their richness with vibrant flavors.